 5 - 1

 Exploitation king William Grefe (Stanley, Death Curse of Tartu) decided to jump on the post-popcorn hit Jaws bandwagon by delivering his typical pro-ecology, anti-man rant.
 In this case, Richard Jaeckel learns that he has a deep karmic connection with sharks, and thanks to a medallion given to him by a shaman, can control their killer instincts.
-He then sets out to get revenge on anyone whose wronged his oceanic bffs.
+He then sets out to get revenge on anyone who has wronged his oceanic BFFs.
 Have no fear, Spielberg and company were safe.
-Grefe had his own ideas about how to take advantage of the new finned hysteria.
+Grefe had his ideas about how to take advantage of the new finned hysteria.

-Before Jaws turned great whites into cultural talking points, this terrific documentary by Peter Gimbel (whose crew eventually helped Spielberg out with his ode to swimmin’ with bow legged women…) highlighted the import of this creature to our current ocean environment.
+Before Jaws turned great whites into cultural talking points, this terrific documentary by Peter Gimbel (whose crew eventually helped Spielberg out with his ode to swimming with bow legged women) highlighted the import of this creature to our current ocean environment.
 With amazing footage that captures these creatures in their natural, nasty habitat, the effort shed light on the animal’s by now characteristic traits.
 While the making-of material fills out a bit too much of the running time, the shark material more than makes up for it.
-It’s suspenseful, and superb.
+It’s suspenseful and superb.

 Imagine Jaws on steroids with a cheekier sense of humor and you have this outrageous excuse for b-movie fun.
 Genetically altered sharks (made smarter as a means of combating Alzheimer’s disease?!?) go gonzo in and around an underwater lab that also happens to be in the direct line of an oncoming hurricane.
 Your typical cast of character studs (including a destined to be classic Samuel L. Jackson and L. L. Cool J) battle the bad fish by any means necessary, including chewing the scenery.
 One of the last great ones from action ace Renny Harlin.